 It's literally the gift that keeps on giving: 3D printers let people custom-create everything from decorations to spare parts to jewelry right from home.
 And this year, home 3D printers are more affordable than ever, with many of them costing under $600.
 Home 3D printers mostly use a process called, alternately, filament deposition manufacturing (FDM) or fused filament fabrication (FFM).
 A plastic filament, either ABS (acrylonitrile butadiene styrene) or PLA (polylactic acid), is melted and then deposited in layers.
 Some (usually more expensive) printers use a process called Stereolithography (SLA) printing, in which a laser solidifies a photosensitive resin to form each layer and produce very detailed objects.

 Although improvements keep coming, the consumer models available now are limited.
-They print slowly, use only a small number of materials in limited colors, and require a lot of tweaking to get it working well.
+They print slowly, use only a small number of materials in limited colors, and require a lot of tweaking to work well.
 But once you get your 3D printer up and running, having custom-built objects on tap is a great feature for the modern household.
-We’ve picked the best 3D printers for how you want to use them.
-These printers can't yet produce a cup of tea, but they can produce the cup — and many other things.
+We've picked user-friendly 3D printers that are the best at how you want to use them.

 |Related Buying Guides:|